MoAlaaElden/moalaaelden.github.io/_posts/2024-12-05-post-bash-script-ubuntu-server-initial-setup-and-package-installation-script.md

   - Linux
   - Ubuntu
   - Server
+  - Docker
+  - Docker-Compose
 tags:
   - Bash-Script
   - Linux
   - Filesystem
   - Ubuntu
   - Root
+  - Docker
+  - Docker-Compose
 toc: true # On this page
 toc_sticky: true # Sticky Table of Contents
 ---

 # Ubuntu Server Initial Setup and Package Installation Script

-This is a Bash script to update and upgrade Ubuntu, and install the necessary packages.
-I'll create a comprehensive script that includes best practices for server setup.
+This is a Bash script to update and upgrade Ubuntu, and install the necessary Dev packages.
+This is a comprehensive script that includes best practices for Initial server setup.

 ```bash
 #!/bin/bash